transitland/transitland-datastore/doc/route_stop_pattern.md

   1. Initialize the total distance traveled counter to 0.0.

-  2. Initialize evaluation line geometry and set it to the complete Route Stop Pattern line geometry.
+  2. Initialize an evaluation line geometry and set it to the complete Route Stop Pattern line geometry.

   3. For each stop in the stop pattern:
     1. Find its nearest point to the line geometry.
 This is accomplished by projecting the stop point and line into Cartesian coordinates, finding the nearest line segment to the stop point, and then finding the nearest point on that segment.
     2. Once the nearest point is found, split the line at this point into two.
-    3. For the first half of the split, add the lengths of the segments to the total distance counter, and store the current stop's distance as that total distance traveled.
+    3. For the first half of the split, project the segments back into spherical coordinates to calculate their lengths.
+Sum these lengths and add that sum to the total distance counter.
+Store the current stop's distance as the updated total distance counter.
     4. The second half of the split is now the evaluation line geometry.
 Repeat step 3 (stop pattern iteration) with this evaluation line and with the next stop in the stop pattern.

   The algorithm should never run out of evaluation line to split, since we add the last stop if it is found past the last endpoint of the line.
 If there is a complication in the split computation, this should indicate an outlier stop, the result is logged, and that stop receives a distance value equal to the previous stop.

 ## Query parameters